E-junkie Shopping Cart and Digital Delivery

 Perhaps a drunk boyfriend or trashed stepdad scrawled it there.
 Who knows.
 But whatever the story was, it was part of a painful past.
 A past she did not want thrown in her face by some stupid and insensitive quip from a dumb teenager.

 My heart froze with panic.
 It’s the kind of panic where you start to smell yourself.
-Sometimes a cold sweat mustache erupts on your lip.
+A cold sweat mustache erupts on your lip usually, too

 Would she stab me with a steak knife?